Tennessee Promise (TN Promise)

 In order for current Southwest TN Promise students to maintain their Promise scholarship, they must meet the following requirements and deadlines:

-- Complete and report eight (8) hours of community service by July 1 for Fall, by December 1 for Spring, and by April 1 for Summer
+- Complete and report eight (8) hours of community service by the established deadlines.

-- Complete the FAFSA between October 1 and January 17 every year
+- Complete the FAFSA between October 1 and February 1.

 - Continue to review and submit/complete financial aid requirements as requested in the My.Southwest student portal by selecting the student dashboard tab.